 The surrounding countryside is particularly beautiful, and ideal for those who want to spend their vacation wandering around vineyards and olive groves.
 There are several wineries scattered just outside of the town, worth visiting to sample some of Kefalonia’s popular wine varieties.

 Anyone with mobility issues or trouble walking will appreciate how flat Svoronata is, particularly compared to alternative towns on the hilly island.
 That said, there isn’t much to do in the town itself, so it’s best suited to those who want to spend their vacation hopping between tavernas and getting to know the locals.

-While there are several attractive beaches surrounding Svoronata, the village itself is located a few kilometres inland, so be prepared for a little bit of a walk if you don’t have a car.
+While there are several attractive beaches surrounding Svoronata like Ammes, Ai-Helis, and Avithos; the village itself is located a few kilometres inland, so be prepared for a little bit of a walk if you don’t have a car.
 Alternatively, there are a number of hotels placed closer to the shore if you are happy staying just outside of the main town.